-For some people it’s none of the above but they have allergies to dairy products or are lactose intolerant, hence the increased popularity and availability of soya-based dairy alternatives
+For some people it’s none of the above but they have allergies to dairy products or are lactose intolerant, hence the increased popularity and availability of non-dairy alternatives

-But on the whole being a vegan is more of a lifestyle choice and a philosophy than a diet.
+But generally being a vegan is more of a lifestyle choice and a philosophy than a diet.

 You can now buy ethical clothing, shoes, toiletries and makeup.
 But for ‘World vegan month’ I’d like to focus on the food aspect of being vegan.

-For some the transition to being vegan is a staged process; they cut down on red meat, then only eat fish, progress to becoming vegetarian then decide to take the plunge and go for a 100% plant-based diet
+For some the transition to being vegan is a staged process; they cut down on red meat and processed meat, then only eat fish, consider following the ‘Meat Free Monday’ campaign, progress to becoming vegetarian then decide to take the plunge and go for a 100% plant-based diet.

 For more advice about adopting a vegan diet visit the vegan society website